bean-mhm/realbloom/USAGE.md

 > There's no official way to choose a specific GPU device using OpenGL on Windows.
 However, we can "signal" to NVIDIA and AMD drivers that "this program needs the high-performance GPU".
 RealBloom's main program does not contain this signal, while the GPU helper does.
 This makes the process easier on most Dual-GPU systems, as the UI continues to render smoothly while the dedicated GPU is busy.

-## Community
+# Community

 If you use RealBloom to improve your artwork or make an artwork using RealBloom, feel free to publish it on social media under #realbloom.

 ☀️ **RealBloom Community Server:** [Discord](https://discord.gg/Xez5yec8Hh)

-## Thank You
+# Thank You!

 If you find RealBloom useful, consider introducing it to a friend or anyone who you think would be interested.
 Don't forget to give the project a star!
 I appreciate your time, have a bloomy day!

-## Special Thanks

-I'd like to say a huge thank you to [Nihal](https://twitter.com/Mulana3D) and their colleagues for supporting the development of RealBloom, by helping with research, testing dev builds, finding bugs, suggesting new features - including a CLI, the use of OCIO, adding demo kernels, etc. - and trying out RealBloom on their renders.
+I'd also like to say a huge thank you to [Nihal](https://twitter.com/Mulana3D) and their colleagues for supporting the development of RealBloom, by helping with research, testing dev builds, finding bugs, suggesting new features - including a CLI, the use of OCIO, adding demo kernels, etc. - and trying out RealBloom on their renders.

-## Read More
+# Read More

  - [Convolutional Bloom in Unreal Engine](https://docs.unrealengine.com/5.0/en-US/bloom-in-unreal-engine/#bloom-convolution:~:text=%235-,Bloom%20Convolution,-The%20Bloom%20Convolution)
  - [The Hitchhiker's Guide to Digital Colour](https://hg2dc.com/)